Dat Boi

 Dat Boi is an Internet meme originating from the clip art website Animation Factory.
 It depicts a frog riding a unicycle.
 The meme garnered popularity on Tumblr in 2015 before gaining more recognition through Twitter in 2016.
-It is usually accompanied by a person saying "here come dat boi".
+It is usually accompanied by a person saying "here come dat boi shit waddup".

 History

 According to Animation Factory employee Ryan Hagen, the frog GIF used in the meme was created by designer Josh Doohen.